 No doubts that e-book writing is becoming more and more popular.
 It almost seems like anyone can do it!
-But we shouldn’t forget that it’s still a lot of hard work!
+But we shouldn’t forget that it’s still a lot of hard work and, before jumping in this adventure head first, you should understand do you have all the time and creativity resources this will actually take.
 Besides that, with the competition becoming bigger and stronger, you have to learn even more skills to successfully create and sell your own e-book.

 Let’s start with a disclaimer!
 My own e-book writing process was an experiment for me.
 And the results of this experiment is what I’m sharing in this blog post!